mcp-dbutils

 Overview

-MCP Database Utilities is a unified database access service that supports multiple database types (PostgreSQL and SQLite).
+MCP Database Utilities is a unified database access service that supports multiple database types (PostgreSQL, SQLite, and MySQL).
 Through its abstraction layer design, it provides a simple and unified database operation interface for MCP servers.

 Features